pheonix99/TomeOfTheFirebird/Readme.md

 ### Archetypes
 ---
 Purifers now get Cure Light / Cure Moderate automatically - the archetype takes till level five to not be Oracle But Worse In Literally Every Way otherwise.

+### Bloodline Powers
+Unlimited Sorcerer Bloodline Claws: Removes use limit on abyssal/draconic bloodline claws.
+Combine Sorcerer Dragon Claws: Unifies all sorc bloodline claw abilities into one - if you have multiple bloodlines you get the lvl 11 energy damage for every last one.

 ## Content Modifications
 ---